Here you will find pdf versions of Weekly Power Points/Notes/Recordings/Seminar Complete Module Outline Link: Module guide MECS2032 for 2019 to 2020

 - Audio Recording: Heternormativity and Women-in-popular-culture

 - Notes: Gender, philosophy and popular culture

 - Seminar Tasks: Seminar questions relating to ideas about gender

-- Audio Recording: Introduction to gender philosophy and popular culture
+- Audio Recording: gender philosophy and pop culture